exteraGram

 photo_path = "/path/to/your/image.jpg"

-# Send a photo with a caption
+# Send a photo with a caption.

 send_photo(peer_id, photo_path, caption="Here is a photo!")

-# Send a high-quality photo
+# Send a high-quality photo with HTML caption.

 send_document